-The SaddleBrooke Coin Club was founded in 2010 by Ken Marich to provide a forum for people with similar interests in numismatics, and learn more about numismatics through the experience of others.
-Our meetings are held on the second Thursday of each month at the MountainView Club House in the Sonoran Room from 7:00 pm to 9:00 pm.
-Members have the opportunity to buy, sell, or trade coins at each meeting.
-Part of each meeting is dedicated to expanding our knowledge of numismatics topics such as history, grading, appraisals and certification.
+The SaddleBrooke Coin Club was founded in 2010 to provide a forum for people with similar interests in numismatics, which is the study of coins, currency, tokens, medals, and related exonumia.
+Our meetings are held the second Thursday of the month (except June, July, and August) in the Sonoran Room at the MountainView Clubhouse from 6:00 pm to 8:00 pm.
+Members have the opportunity to buy, sell, or trade coins or related materials at each meeting.
+Part of each meeting is an educational presentation to enhance our knowledge of numismatics.
 All SaddleBrooke residents are welcome.

 SADDLEBROOKE COMPUTER CLUB

 The club teaches PC and Mac classes throughout the year.
 Most classes offer hands-on experience.
-Our Users Group meetings are held nine times a year and are open to all homeowners.
-For our most current class schedule and contact information please visit our website.
+Our Users Group meetings are open to all SaddleBrooke residents.
+For our most current class schedule and contact information please visit our website at saddlebrookecc.org.

 SADDLEBROOKE DEMOCRATIC CLUB

 One of the largest and most active Democratic clubs in Southern Arizona.
 Membership is open to all Democrats and Independents.
-We host a guest speaker at each of our monthly meetings held on the second Tuesday of each month at 3:30 p.m. in the HOA 1 Activity Center.
+We conduct constructive activities and host a guest speaker at our monthly meetings held on the second Tuesday of each month at 3:30 p.m. in the SaddleBrooke One Activity Center.

 SADDLEBROOKE GENEALOGY CLUB

 SaddleBrooke Genealogy Club welcomes residents to share research experiences and hear knowledgeable professional speakers.
-We offer guidance in finding resource materials.
+We offer guidance in finding resource materials, classes and help.
 Discover your Family History!
 Website:http://sb-genealogy.org.

 SADDLEBROOKE GREAT DECISIONS DISCUSSION GROUP